Tutankhamun's mummy: 2005 CT scan

-On January 15, 2005, under the direction of Zahi Hawass, Tutankhamun's mummy was removed from his tomb and a CT scan was performed using a portable machine.
+On January 15, 2005, under the direction of Zahi Hawass, Tutankhamun's mummy was removed from his tomb and CT scanned using a portable machine.
 The scan allowed for accurate forensic reconstruction of his body and face, as well as further evidence of his cause of death.
 The results showed that the bone fragments inside the skull had moved, indicating that traumatic injury to the head happened after death, and murder due to blunt force trauma was ruled out.
 He also had a small cleft palate that probably went unnoticed, and the elongated shape of his skull was within the normal range and appeared to be a family trait.
 Based on bone maturity and his wisdom teeth, Tutankhamun was confirmed to be 19 years old at the time of his death.
 The CT scan proved Tutankhamun was in good health and did not show any signs of disease.
 The study suggested that a previously unnoticed leg fracture may have contributed to his death.

 DNA testing

 From September 2007 to October 2009, eleven royal mummies of the New Kingdom's 18th Dynasty underwent extensive genetic and radiological testing.
-A team of doctors, under the leadership of Zahi Hawass, took DNA samples from bone tissue of the eleven mummies to determine a family pedigree and to determine if any familial or pathological diseases caused Tutankhamun's death.
+A team of doctors, under the leadership of Hawass, took DNA samples from bone tissue of the eleven mummies to determine a family pedigree and to determine if any familial or pathological diseases caused Tutankhamun's death.
 The study was able to provide a five-generation pedigree, and the KV55 mummy and the KV35 Younger Lady were identified as Tutankhamun's sibling parents.
 Four of the mummies, including Tutankhamun, were shown to have had malaria.
 Based on all the data, the study concluded the most likely cause of death for the young king was the combination of avascular necrosis, malaria and a leg fracture.